LiyingCV/Long-Range-Grouping-Transformer/README.md

 The code and pretrain models are coming soon.
 - [ ] Release the pretrain models
-- [ ] Release the code (We will release the complete model code in December.)
+- [ ] Release the code (We released the complete model code in December.)

 ## Installation
 The environment was tested on Ubuntu 16.04.5 LTS and Ubuntu 20.04.5 LTS.
 We trained LRGT on 2 Tesla V100s for about 1 day and LRGT+ on 8 Tesla V100s for about 2.5 days.